-LIDAR is the latest in field data collection technology.
-Instead of holding a prism at every point we need, LIDAR sensors spray light beams to all objects in its field of view to collect point data at a desired interval (as little as every few millimeters).
-This creates a "point cloud" with xyz measurements on every point in the cloud.
+Instead of holding a prism at every point we need to measure, LIDAR sensors spray light beams to all objects in its field of view to collect point data at a desired interval (as little as every few millimeters).
+This creates a point cloud with xyz measurements on every point in the cloud.
 The point clouds are reconciled with digital photos, and the result is a color 3D model of the project site.
-We can then choose from a variety of renderings and choose which points and linework will be added to CAD drawings and DTM's.
+We can then choose from a variety of renderings and choose which points and linework will be added to CAD drawings and DTM’s.

 161 Maiden Lane – 58 Story Wall Scan